manasuii/Machine-Learning-Fundamentals/README.md

 Machine Learning
-This repository contains a beginner-friendly implementation of linear regression from scratch using Python, NumPy, and Matplotlib.
+1...This repository contains a beginner-friendly implementation of linear regression from scratch using Python, NumPy, and Matplotlib.
 The project demonstrates the fundamentals of supervised learning by predicting housing prices based on house size.

 Input data: House size (in 1000 square feet)
 Target data: House price (in 1000s of dollars)